MultiQC/MultiQC/docs/core/reports/customisation.md

 - "regex_keep": Match a regular expression pattern and keep only the matched part.

 :::note
-This only works for the General Statistics table, and wouldn't affect plots or any tables within sections.
-You might want to combine this option with `module_order` to [repeat the module in the report](./customisation.md#running-modules-multiple-times) for each groupping criteria, e.g., FastQC could be repeated for trimmed and untrimmed reads.
-:::

-:::note
 Only a handful of modules are supported (like FastQC and Cutadapt).
 If you'd like to add support for more modules, please help us by [implementing it for a new module](../development/modules.md#grouping-samples) and submitting a pull request, or create an issue.
+:::

+:::tip
+This only works for the _General Statistics_ table, and wouldn't affect plots or any tables within sections.
+You might want to combine this option with `module_order` to [repeat the module in the report](./customisation.md#running-modules-multiple-times) for each grouping criteria, e.g., FastQC could be repeated for trimmed and untrimmed reads.
 :::